November-7: "Season 3" (2010-2012)

 Throughout 2010, live shows throughout Switzerland were well received.
 Berger was replaced by Matt in January 2010, and recordings for the band's debut album went on throughout the year.
 In Autumn 2010, Stéphane and Anna went to Stockholm to mix the album at Toytown Studios with producer Stefan Glaumann ("Rammstein", "Clawfinger", "Within Temptation").

 The resulting album, "Season 3" (2011), was released in February 2011 and gathered excellent reviews from magazines and webzines throughout the world.
 The album was released by record label Daily Rock Records and was distributed across Europe (Musikvertrieb/Season of Mist) and in the USA (Sonic Cathedral).

 The album's popularity and the band's live reputation lead to the band being asked to open for such world-renowned acts as Lacuna Coil, Within Temptation, Paradise Lost, Soen, and to the band's first US appearance in the form of a showcase in Seattle in October 2011.
 During this time, Stéphane B. "Machine Man" officially joined the band on samples, having played with them on a session basis since 2008.

 In June 2012 the band also opened for "Marilyn Manson" for his show in November-7's home town of Neuchâtel.

 "Awaraxid 7mg" (2014 - 2016)

 With their second album, "Awaraxid 7mg", released in 2014, they create a brand new drug whose effect is to remind people who they really are.
 The record receives tremendous feedback and allows the band to tour again Europe, playing in Germany, Poland, Czech Republic, Belgium and the Netherlands.

-"Overload 1.0" (2018 - present)
+"Overload 1.0" and "Overload 2.0" (2018 - 2022)

-In 2018 the band releases a 5-song record and they are currently working on the second part of this opus that will be titles "Overload 2..0".
+In 2018 and 2022 the band releases two EPs of a 5-song each titled "Overload 1.0" and "Overload 2.0".
+In these two records the key theme is the state of being overwhelmed which is typical of today's life.
+This state coupled with the uncertainty of the future dominate all the songs in these records.